 These consolidated financial statements include the accounts of the Company and its subsidiaries.
 Subsidiaries are entities controlled by the Company.
 Control exists when the Company has power over the investee and when the Company is exposed, or has the rights, to variable returns from the investee.
-Subsidiaries are included in the consolidated financial results of the Company from the effective date of acquisition up to the effective date of disposition or loss of control and include wholly owned subsidiaries Medicure International Inc., Medicure Pharma Inc., Medicure U.S.A.
-Inc. and Medicure Pharma Europe Limited.
+Subsidiaries are included in the consolidated financial results of the Company from the effective date of acquisition up to the effective date of disposition or loss of control and include wholly owned subsidiaries Medicure International Inc., Medicure Pharma Inc., Medicure.
+Pharma Europe Limited and Medicure USA.
+On December 1, 2024 the Company elected to wind up Medicure USA, and as a result, Medicure USA is not considered a subsidiary of the Company as at December 31, 2024.
 Beginning on December 17, 2020, Marley Drug, Inc., became a subsidiary of Medicure Pharma Inc. and is consolidated with these financial statements.
 The financial statements of the subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.
 All intercompany transactions and balances and unrealized gains and losses from intercompany transactions have been eliminated.